alexdray86/pyTEnrich/docs/index.rst

 Overview of the methods
 =======================

 To compute the statistical enrichment, pyTEnrich compare the overlap between input bed files and transposable elements families. pyTEnrich uses a binomial model to compare the observed overlap to the expected one, given a probability computed from the genome occupancy of TE families.
-The goal is to compute a fold change and a p-value for the overlap observed between each TE families and a group of input bed files.

 **Example**